tatoalo/torrentManager/README.md

 It is possible to just customize a single mechanism (`launcher` or `cleaner`) or even both in the same context, these are the env variables:
   - `LAUNCHER_CRON` for when the main launcher is executed
   - `CLEANER_CRON` for when the cleaning mechanism is executed

+Both variables are to be assigned a `cron`-valid schedule pattern.

+#### Monitoring

+Another couple of environment variables can be set in order to monitor the health of the cron jobs, namely:

+- `HC_UUID_LAUNCHER`
+- `HC_UUID_CLEANER`

+Their value must be an `healthchecks`-compatible `uuid` (or `slug`).
+I've been a fan of [cronitor](https://cronitor.io/) but [healtchecks](https://healthchecks.io/)'s free offering is more convenient in my opinion.

+Similarly to the [Custom Scheduling](#custom-scheduling), both environment variables can be set at the same time, you can decide to activate only one or not have monitoring in place at all, up to you :)

 ## License